Tucker Carlson

 In 2000, Tucker Carlson was invited to join CNN.
 A year later, he got his own show, "Crossfire."
 In a debate format, Carlson discussed the latest world news with both right-wing and left-wing politicians.

-Despite the show's success, in 2005, the channel's management decided not to renew the journalist's contract.
-Rumors suggested that the decision was triggered by a conflict that erupted in the studio between Tucker and comedian and television host Jon Stewart.
+Despite the show's success, the channel decided not to renew Tucker's contract in 2005.
+Rumors suggested the decision stemmed from an on-air clash between Tucker and comedian Jon Stewart.
 The video of their argument went viral on the internet.

 Tucker Carlson on the show 'Crossfire'